 Misrepresentations, Omissions & Fraud Leading to Investment Loss

-Misrepresentations and omissions often disguise the risk associated with a particular investment.
+Broker misrepresentations and omissions often disguise the risk associated with a particular investment.
 A brokerage firm or broker can be held liable if that firm or broker misrepresents material facts or omits to disclose material facts to the investor regarding an investment, and that client subsequently loses money on that investment.
-A broker has a duty to fairly disclose all of the risks associated with an investment.
+A broker has a duty to disclose all of the risks associated with an investment fairly.
 A broker must also not make omissions that are material or even remotely material.
 To be on the safe side, everything must be disclosed.
 If the broker fails to make the proper disclosures and engages in omissions, that broker and his employer can be held liable.

 There are several situations in which we have encountered broker misrepresentations and omissions.
 In a series of cases we handled, the broker told all his clients that a particular mutual fund was designed for conservative investors.
 The prospectus painted a different picture.
 However, in fairness, just about every prospectus for a security paints the dourest picture possible.
 It is a document written by attorneys, for attorneys.
 As such it covers every conceivable mishap and assumes the worst-case scenario.
 When the case was heard the FINRA Panel concluded that indeed an investor has the right to rely on the verbal assertions of the advisor.
 Moreover, a brokerage firm can't then rely on boilerplate language.